Our epilepsy specialists are experts in diagnosing and treating seizure disorders. We care for hundreds of patients with seizures each year.

 Why choose UCLA Health for epilepsy care?

 In the UCLA Health Adult Epilepsy Program, we research and treat all types of seizure disorders.
 We provide world-class care to hundreds of patients each year.
-Our robust research program combined with exceptional clinical care makes us a top location nationally for epilepsy treatment.
+Our robust research program combined with exceptional clinical care makes us a top location internationally for epilepsy treatment.

 Additional highlights of our program include: